 Press and hold either button to change the set speed in large increments.
-Release the button when you reach the speed you prefer.
+Release the button when the set speed equals the speed you prefer.

 Press the accelerator or brake pedal until you reach the speed you prefer.
 Press either button.